NikolayP12/sqlquestion/README.md

 - **Data**: In this field you can attach the code that must be previously executed for the contextualization of the database for the correct execution of the exercise.

-- **Hint**: In this field can be written hints that can be consulted by the students in order to solve the exercise.
+- **Code**: In this field can be written hints that can be consulted by the students in order to solve the exercise.

 - **Result Data**: In this field you must attach the code that will generate the expected tables as a solution, as a sql script.